TensorFlow-Kotlin/tensorflow-kotlin/README.md

 ### Not Just TensorFlow

-Additionally, while this project is all about bringing TensorFlow to Kotlin, My ultimate goal is to build a full ML tool, including functionality for preparing and managing your data.
+Additionally, while this project is all about bringing TensorFlow to Kotlin, my ultimate goal is to build a full ML tool, including functionality for preparing and managing your data.
 Likely this repo will focus on the core TensorFlow capabilities and I will probably spin up another repo for the rest of the ML toolkit to make use of this library.

 ## Developer Setup